rusefi/rusefi_documentation/installations/MazdaMiataNA6_Frankenso_pnp/Frankenso_MazdaMiataNA6_pnp.md

 #### Wideband O2 sensor wire WBO

 You would really need a wideband sensor.
-Here is middle plug pinout to wire external wideband controller - +12v would feed external controller and analog output signal would provide rusEfi ECU with air/fuel ratio information.
+Here is the middle plug pinout to wire an external wideband controller - +12v would feed external controller and analog output signal would provide rusEfi ECU with air/fuel ratio information.

 ![middle plug](installations/MazdaMiataNA6_Frankenso_pnp/Frankenso_MazdaMiataNA6_pnp_middle_plug_0_2.png)

-A small flat screw driver and small pliers would allow you to move side latches and open the cap.
+A small flat screw driver and small pliers allow you to move side latches and open the cap.
 Insert supplied extra pin wire (pin on this picture) and close the latches.
 Done!

 ![extra wire](latches_open_J_wbo_added.jpg)